 Weight, kg6246 6712

-Takeoff thrust, kN310-340 311
+Take-off thrust, kN310-340 311

-Prospecting work is underway to operate power plants using a mixture of kerosene and natural gas converted into liquid fuel.
+Exploration work is underway to operate power plants using a mixture of kerosene and natural gas converted into liquid fuel.
 The fuel supply is located in 13 caisson tanks located in the wings and horizontal tail.

 Passenger compartment design